JesseSteele/socicons/README.md

 The "tools" file is for things like "Info" or "Consult" and other conceptual icons someone might want on a site.
 Low scope priority.

 ## O-Podcast Icon
 This mic icon is "grouped", not "unioned" like other icons, so you can brand the giant, green dot.
+It's a separate file so updates and clones won't overwrite anything.
 Of course, the mic could represent anything, not just a podcast.
-Size, circles, and squares are all included.
+Size, circles, and squares are all included to the same standard as others.
 This is what I used to make my own branded podcast logo icon at [jessesteele.com](http://jessesteele.com).
 My gift to you.

 ## Forking
 Do it.
 Just know I maintain this.